Advocacy Office of Gerri Fleming LLC

 Fleming started her professional career as a high school History

 teacher in New York City.
-She stopped teaching after the birth
+She stopped teaching after moving

-of her son, and now has re-entered the workforce by opening
+to Connecticut, and re-entered the workforce by opening up

-up her own advocacy practice in Norwalk.
+her own advocacy practice in Norwalk in 2007.
 Gerri is passionate

 about advocating for children with special needs.